What’s a Mopar car?

 Who Was Lee Iacocca?

 Iacocca was a chairman at Chrysler during dire times as the company teetered on the brink of bankruptcy in the 1970s recession.
-Iacocca took the reins and chose to downsize in the company, while shedding unprofitable assets and taking out $1.5 million in federal loan guarantees.
+Iacocca took the reins and chose to downsize the company while shedding unprofitable assets and taking out $1.5 million in federal loan guarantees.
 Soon enough, Chrysler’s production sectors were booming as new and innovative products hit the market.
 At this time, Chrysler introduced the world’s first minivan.
-By 1984, Chrysler had paid off government loans and was able to profit to the tune of $2.4 billion dollars.
+By 1984, Chrysler had paid off government loans and profit to the tune of $2.4 billion.

 Who is Richard Petty?